Book of Royal Degrees

-The book gave shape to the idea of Moscow being the "Third Rome" by tracing Ivan's patrilineal descent not only from Rurik but from the first Roman emperor, Augustus.
+The book gave shape to the idea of Moscow being the "third Rome" by tracing Ivan's patrilineal descent not only from Rurik, but from the first Roman emperor, Augustus.
 This fantasy genealogy was borrowed from the earlier Tale of the Princes of Vladimir.
 The compilation is subdivided into 17 parts, or degrees (hence the title).
 Each degree corresponds to a generation of Ivan's royal ancestors.

-According to Arthur Voice, the book "glorifies to the utmost the historic past and the present of Muscovite Rus', primarily by extolling the rulers as having acted in full accord with the church".
-The biographies of Kievan, Vladimir-Suzdal and Muscovite rulers tend to pass over into hagiography.
+According to Arthur Voice, the book "glorifies to the utmost the historic past and the present of Muscovite Rus, primarily by extolling the rulers as having acted in full accord with the church".
+The biographies of Kievan, Vladimirian and Muscovite rulers tend to pass over into hagiography.
 Each monarch is presented as a saint, and his actions are cast as "holy deeds".
-The political philosophy of the time tends to be obscured by thick layers of bombast and rhetoric.
+The political philosophy of the time tends to be obscured by thick layers of hyperbole and rhetoric.